-Ketchikan is often called the Gateway to Southeast Alaska since it is the southernmost city on the Inside Passage, and cruise ships often stopover in Ketchikan as either the first or last port of call on Alaska cruises.
-Ketchikan got its start in 1900 as a fishing and logging community, and the 13,000 year-round residents of the town live along a 10 mile stretch of waterfront narrowly spread along the Tongass Narrows.
-Today the city is filled with tourists who have come to Ketchikan to fish, hike, kayak, shop, learn more about the native American culture (especially totems), or explore the Tongass National Forest or Misty Fjords National Monument.
+Ketchikan is often called the "Gateway to Southeast Alaska" as it is the southernmost city on the Inside Passage, and cruise ships often stop over in Ketchikan as either the first or last port of call on Alaska cruises.

+In 1900, Ketchikan was as a fishing and logging community, and now the 13,000 year-round residents of the town live along a 10 mile stretch of waterfront narrowly spread along the Tongass Narrows.
+Today the city is filled with tourists who come to Ketchikan to fish, hike, kayak, shop, learn about the Native American culture (especially totems), or explore the Tongass National Forest or Misty Fjords National Monument.

 Take a Stroll Along Creek Street

 Until 1953, historic Creek Street was lined with bordellos frequented by the loggers and fishermen who worked in Ketchikan.
 Today, more than 30 wood-frame houses built on stilts along the creek are renovated restaurants, shops, and art galleries.
 Located about three blocks from the cruise ship pier, Creek Street is an easy walk to the downtown area.

 One of the oldest buildings is Dolly's House Museum.
 Dolly Arthur was Ketchikan's most famous "madam," and the interior of the house looks much like it did in the 1920s.

 Misty Fjords National Monument is about 20 miles from Ketchikan and can only be reached by seaplane or boat.
 The 2.3 million acre park is stunning, with massive glacial cliffs and secluded bays.
 The park is often foggy, with its peaks covered by clouds, giving it a mysterious ambiance.